DanielJonesEB/engineerbetter.com/_drafts/2017-09-18-perpetual-motion-software-updates.markdown

 ## Cheaper

 We realised we were being too generous with your money.
 By reducing instance sizes of the bosh director, Concourse web node, and RDS and by removing the unnecessary load balancer, we've saved you about $90/mo in AWS costs.
-Feel free to buy us a beer next time you see us.

 ## All Regions